 Round up the family, preheat the oven and whip up my Mama’s Southern Baked Beans!
 Made with ingredients like brown sugar, aromatics, and barbecue sauce, my Mama’s Southern Baked Beans are smoky and sweet in all the best ways.
 Nothing goes better with Summer BBQ than our BEST family baked bean recipe!
-If you love beans, definitely try these Pinto Beans and this Red Beans and Rice!!

 This week, I’m all about the grill baby!
 Bust out last Summer’s leftover coals and crank the grill on high because we’re getting this party started.
 From BBQ Baby Back Ribs to Marinated Spatchcock Chicken, I’m putting the grill to work and pumping out this Summer’s greatest grilled grub.